replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

                 your Slackernews implementation.
               uri: https://kubernetes.io
           - pass:
-              message: Your cluster is running a version of Kubernetes that is supported by the Slackernews container registry.
+              message: Your cluster is running a version of Kubernetes that is supported by Slackernews.
 ```

 This analyzer is the first of a handful of analyzers we will add in this lab.